Lightning-Universe/lightning-flash/README.md

 Flash is an AI factory for PyTorch.
 It enables you to easily configure and run complex AI recipes for over 15 tasks across 7 different data domains.
-To use Flash you need two things: some data, and a task you'd like to perform.
+To use Flash, all you need is some data and a task you'd like to perform.
 You can browse the tasks that we support and filter by useful tags like data type from [our documentation](https://lightning-flash.readthedocs.io/en/stable/).

 ### 1. Load your data